 If you’re trying to decide which type of boiler is right for you, we’ve identified some big advantages to choosing electric over gas.

 Electric combi boilers have no moving parts

 When there are fewer moving parts, then there’s less to go wrong.
 So that means that electric boilers are much more reliable than gas boilers.

-Electricity achieves an efficiency level which gas and oil boilers can only dream of.
-With electricity, fuel isn’t burned to produce the heat, so that means there’s no waste gases and lost energy.
+Electricity achieves an efficiency level that gas and oil boilers can only dream of.
+With electricity, fuel isn’t burned to produce the heat, so that means there are no waste gases and lost energy.
 Expect to see efficiency levels of 99% compared to around 90% for most gas boilers.

 As with gas boilers, there are different types of electric boilers such as electric combi boilers, electric storage combi boilers, and electric system boilers.
 They all work in very similar ways to the gas boiler versions but use a different fuel source.

 The combi boiler works in precisely the same way as those powered by fossil fuels.
 So that means that hot water is provided as you need it removing any need for water storage.